simologos/essex-eportfolio/example/content/research/bigData/index.md

 12. **Reputation**: Information is highly regarded when the information source, transport medium, and processing system are known for high reliability and competence.
 13. **Timeliness**: Information is timely when it reflects the actual property of the described object in a timely manner.
 14. **Understandability**: Information is understandable when it can be immediately comprehended and used for the users' purposes.
-15. **Value-Added**: Information is value-added when its utilization leads to a quantifiable increase in a monetary objective function.
+15. **Value-Added**: Information is value-added when its utilisation leads to a quantifiable increase in a monetary objective function.

 Quality, much like security, involves a trade-off between cost and benefit.
 Appropriate quality assurance measures must be implemented at every stage of the data flow process to attain the desired level of quality.